Scaling Up Vaccine Production: Why Compulsory Licensing Isn't The Silver Bullet That It Might Appear To Be

-(Compulsory Licensing, simply means that the Government can issue licenses to a patent without the approval of the patent holder due to some extraneous situation, like a pandemic.
+(Compulsory licensing, simply means that the government can issue licences to a patent without the approval of the patent holder due to some extraneous situation, like a pandemic.
 In a normal circumstance, an item such as a vaccine could only be manufactured with the approval of the patent holder.
 This circumvents that.)

 Covishield, is the IP of AstraZeneca sub-licensed by the Serum Institute of India.

-AstraZeneca is British-Swedish company that itself has an exclusive license of the IP from Oxford University.
+AstraZeneca is British-Swedish company that itself has an exclusive licence of the IP from Oxford University.